At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 So they have traveled to the county's borderlands, to areas control by ethnic armed groups that have been fighting the military, central government and each other for greater rights and autonomy, on and off for 70 years, to be taught how to fire a gun.

-Major General Nerdah Bo Mya is Chief of Staff of the Karen National Defense Organization (KNDO), one of two armed wings of the Karen National Union (KNU), Myanmar's oldest rebel group that claims to protect the ethnic minority Karen people and their territory in southeastern Karen state.
+Major Gen. Nerdah Bo Mya is Chief of Staff of the Karen National Defense Organization (KNDO), one of two armed wings of the Karen National Union (KNU), Myanmar's oldest rebel group that claims to protect the ethnic minority Karen people and their territory in southeastern Karen state.

 He heads up a free basic training program.
 "This is a responsibility to protect life," he said.
 "If we don't train them who's going to help them?"
-The increasingly violent tactics used against protestors and bystanders has led to more than 760 deaths, according to advocacy group Assistance Association for Political Prisoners (AAPP), although they say the actual death toll is likely far higher.
+The increasingly violent tactics used against protesters and bystanders has led to more than 760 deaths, according to advocacy group Assistance Association for Political Prisoners (AAPP), although they say the actual death toll is likely far higher.

-Major Gen. Nerdah Bo Mya said not one of the 200 anti-coup protestors he has trained had held a gun before and many were still in college.
+Maj.
+Gen. Nerdah Bo Mya said not one of the 200 anti-coup protesters he has trained had held a gun before and many were still in college.
 "They're quite young, their age is around 24, 25 -- and some are nurses and also some doctors and medical staff," he said.

 As well as being told how to handle weapons, they are prepared for the physical hardships of combat, shown first aid techniques, and taught basic marksmanship.